marnovo/alpha/README.md

 # alpha

-I am the alpha—still waiting for the omega.
+I am the alpha—still waiting for the omega...